Arithmetic duality for finite Galois modules over two-dimensional local fields of mixed characteristic: Ind-pro-finite groups

-\begin{myproof}[of \Lemma{finite coeffs equivalence}] \textbf{1.} A finite sheaf $G\in\Sh(S_X)$ is representable by an étale group scheme if and only if it is a locally constant for some $n>0$ : for $S_X=X_\et,k_\Et,k_\RP,k_\RPS,k_\et^\perar,k^\indrat_\et$ the proof is identical to \cite{stacks-project} (Lem.
-03RV) and for $k^\indrat_\proet$ it follows from an argument identical to \cite{stacks-project} (Lem.
-099Y).
-Clearly finite (resp. $\ell$-primary) locally constant sheaves form an abelian subcategory closed under extensions, and it follows that $D_\fin(S_X)$ (resp. $D_\ell(S_X)$) is a triangulated subcategory of $D(S_X)$, which is clearly the smallest such containing objects of $\Sh_\fin(S_X)$ (resp. $\Sh_\ell(S_X)$) in degree $0$.
+Clearly finite (resp. $\ell$-primary) locally constant sheaves form an abelian subcategory of $\Sh(S_X)$ closed under extensions.
+It follows that $D_\fin(S_X)$ (resp. $D_\ell(S_X)$) is a triangulated subcategory of $D(S_X)$, which is clearly the smallest such subcategory containing objects of $\Sh_\fin(S_X)$ (resp. $\Sh_\ell(S_X)$) in degree $0$.